laravel/docs/filesystem.md

     Storage::put('avatars/1', $fileContents);

-If your applications interacts with multiple disks, you may use the `disk` method on the `Storage` facade to work with files on a particular disk:
+If your application interacts with multiple disks, you may use the `disk` method on the `Storage` facade to work with files on a particular disk:

     Storage::disk('s3')->put('avatars/1', $fileContents);